emh5600/Eryk-Heyssler/README.md

 # Eryk-Heyssler
 A repository containing just a few projects for future employers.

+Concurrency Lab : A program that is essentially a data structure for a channel.
+Demonstrates concurrent programming using semaphores, mutexes, and condition variables.
+Written in C.

 tsh : A tiny shell application.
 Written in C.

 Sequential Calculator : A calculator application that takes in variables and arguments for computation.
 It uses concepts of data structures, object oriented programming, and recursion.
 Written in Python.